cozodb/cozo-docs/source/aggregations.rst

 and produces a single value (the aggregate).

 There are two kinds of aggregations in Cozo, *ordinary aggregations* and *semi-lattice aggregations*.
-They are implemented differently in Cozo, with semi-lattice aggregations generally faster and more powerful (only the latter can be used recursively).
+They are implemented differently in Cozo, with semi-lattice aggregations more powerful (only the latter can be used recursively).

 The power of semi-lattice aggregations derive from the additional properties they satisfy: a `semilattice <https://en.wikipedia.org/wiki/Semilattice>`_: